A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Problem Formulation and Ethical Dimensions of AI Moderation

 We define the task of content moderation as a multi-label classification problem over a content instance $x \in \mathcal{X}$:

 where $\mathcal{C}_i$ represents a subclass category (e.g., \textit{HateSpeech}, \textit{Sexism}, \textit{Violence}) drawn from a taxonomy of $K$ moderation classes.
-The goal is to maximize predictive performance while ensuring fairness, robustness, and explainability.
+Our design goal is to maximize predictive performance while moving toward greater robustness, and explainability.
+This work focuses on empirical evaluation, primarily on predictive performance for the coarse safe/unsafe decision.
+We partially address robustness by evaluating across heterogeneous benchmarks, including adversarial and jailbreak-oriented datasets.
+While GuardEval’s taxonomy incorporates bias-related categories to enable future slice-based fairness analyses, comprehensive demographic fairness audits remain outside the scope of this empirical evaluation."

 Formally, we consider a dataset $\mathcal{D} = \{(x_j, y_j)\}_{j=1}^{N}$ drawn from heterogeneous distributions $P_1, \dots, P_T$ representing source datasets with varying annotation schemes and bias characteristics.
-Our challenge is twofold: \begin{itemize} \item \textbf{Unification}: Design a mapping $\Phi: \bigcup_{t=1}^T \mathcal{Y}_t \rightarrow \mathcal{Y}$ where $\mathcal{Y}$ is a harmonized label space. \item \textbf{Generalization}: Train $f_\theta$ on $\mathcal{D}$ such that its performance is stable across both in-domain and out-of-distribution instances. \end{itemize} This formulation enables the principled construction of a unified benchmark dataset and guides our training objectives in building a moderation model GemmaGuard capable of context-sensitive decisions under label shift and domain heterogeneity.
+Our challenge is twofold: \begin{itemize} \item \textbf{Unification}: Design a mapping $\Phi: \bigcup_{t=1}^T \mathcal{Y}_t \rightarrow \mathcal{Y}$ where $\mathcal{Y}$ is a harmonized label space. \item \textbf{Generalization}: Train $f_\theta$ on $\mathcal{D}$ such that its performance is stable across both in-domain and out-of-distribution instances. \end{itemize} This formulation enables the principled construction of a unified benchmark dataset.
+It guides our training objectives in building a moderation model, GGuard, capable of context-sensitive decisions under label shift and domain heterogeneity.